spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 ## Setup Instructions

-Refer to the [official instructions](https://matrix-org.github.io/matrix-hookshot/latest/setup.html) to learn what the individual options do.

 1. Enable the bridge by adding `matrix_hookshot_enabled: true` to your `vars.yml` file
-2. For each of the services (GitHub, GitLab, Jira, Figma, generic webhooks) fill in the respective variables `matrix_hookshot_service_*` listed in [main.yml](/roles/custom/matrix-bridge-hookshot/defaults/main.yml) as required.
+2. For each of the services (GitHub, GitLab, Jira, Figma, generic webhooks) fill in the respective variables `matrix_hookshot_service_*` listed in [main.yml](../roles/custom/matrix-bridge-hookshot/defaults/main.yml) as required.
 3. Take special note of the `matrix_hookshot_*_enabled` variables.
 Services that need no further configuration are enabled by default (GitLab, Generic), while you must first add the required configuration and enable the others (GitHub, Jira, Figma).
 4. If you're setting up the GitHub bridge, you'll need to generate and download a private key file after you created your GitHub app.
 Copy the contents of that file to the variable `matrix_hookshot_github_private_key` so the playbook can install it for you, or use one of the [other methods](#manage-github-private-key-with-aux-role) explained below.
 5. If you've already installed Matrix services using the playbook before, you'll need to re-run it (`--tags=setup-all,start`).
 If not, proceed with [configuring other playbook services](configuring-playbook.md) and then with [Installing](installing.md).
 Get back to this guide once ready.
 Hookshot can be set up individually using the tag `setup-hookshot`.

-Other configuration options are available via the `matrix_hookshot_configuration_extension_yaml` and `matrix_hookshot_registration_extension_yaml` variables, see the comments in [main.yml](/roles/custom/matrix-bridge-hookshot/defaults/main.yml) for how to use them.
+Other configuration options are available via the `matrix_hookshot_configuration_extension_yaml` and `matrix_hookshot_registration_extension_yaml` variables.

+Refer the [official instructions](https://matrix-org.github.io/matrix-hookshot/latest/setup.html) and the comments in [main.yml](../roles/custom/matrix-bridge-hookshot/defaults/main.yml) to learn what the individual options do.

 Finally, run the playbook (see [installing](installing.md)).